brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 All of them involve writing code — and then passing that code into a function to produce new code.
 Metaclasses and decorators actually replace the original code, whereas the derive macro only injects new code (although other procedural macros can also replace).

 The annotation proposal looks, in spirit, related to these — but it's a very different mechanism and shouldn't be confused for them.
+It's not injecting code at all, it's simply enhancing introspection abilities.

 Which isn't to say that annotations aren't useful!
 As I've hopefully demonstrated, it promises to be an incredibly useful facility that allows for writing the kinds of user-friendly library APIs that were unthinkable in C++ before now.